ASU is a gold-level Bicycle Friendly University, as designated by the League of American Bicyclists.

-ASU supports bicycling by offering numerous services and bicycle parking options to assist Sun Devils who commute to campus on a bicycle.
+ASU Parking and Transit Services offers multiple services to assist Sun Devils who commute to campus on a bicycle.
+Watch the Bike ASU video to learn more.

-Thousands of bike racks are available across the four ASU campuses, making it quick and convenient for Sun Devils to lock up their bicycles before heading to class or work.
-Additionally, the Tempe and Downtown Phoenix campuses offer card-access bicycle parking facilities, with bike valet parking as an option at two locations on the Tempe campus.
+Thousands of bike racks are available across the four ASU campuses, making it quick and convenient for Sun Devils to lock up their bicycles.
+Additionally, the Tempe and Downtown Phoenix campuses offer card-access bicycle parking facilities, with bike valet parking as an option at three locations on the Tempe campus.
 Bicycles must be locked to a rack when on ASU campuses.
 Bicycles locked to anything other than a bike rack are subject to impoundment.

 Bicycle valet stations accommodate up to 200 bicycles and provide free, supervised bicycle parking on a first-come, first-served basis.